kolns/app-train/README.md

-# Flask Application with Application Factory Pattern
+# m3u Manager for Channels DVR

 A modern Flask web application built using the application factory pattern, featuring user authentication, database integration, and a responsive Bootstrap UI.